Edge-Marketing-and-Design/vuetify-google-autocomplete/README.md

 # Vuetify Google Autocomplete

 A Vuetify ready Vue.js (2.x) autosuggest component for the Google Maps Places API.
+This is a fork of https://github.com/MadimetjaShika/vuetify-google-autocomplete that includes the ability to set a place search boundary.

 [![Build Status](https://travis-ci.org/MadimetjaShika/vuetify-google-autocomplete.svg?branch=dev)](https://travis-ci.org/MadimetjaShika/vuetify-google-autocomplete)